Does the library have access to primary sources?

 Depending on your research area, the type of primary documents you might need will vary.
 For individuals looking for primary research articles related to the sciences, social sciences, and health-related fields, these can be found in many of our online databases.
 Just read the descriptions to see what the database contains.

 Our Special Collections and Archive contains primary documents and other historic sources.
-Its primary focus is on the Civil War and Shenandoah Valley History.
+It collects and shares materials related to Bridgewater College, the Church of the Brethren history, and the history of the Shenandoah Valley of Virginia.

 Also, some university libraries and other archives have digitized their collections and made them freely available on the web.